 SEO stands for Search Engine Optimization, and it is the process of optimizing a website to increase its visibility in search engine results.
-Keyword density is the proportion or percentage of keywords used on a specific page.
-Around 3 to 4 percent is considered best practice.
+Keyword density is the proportion or percentage of keywords used on a specific page, and around 3 to 4 percent is considered best practice.
 HTML header tags are used to highlight headings (level h1) and subtitles (levels h2—h6) within the content of a web page, and these tags are also called header tags or header tags.
 It is important to maintain the hierarchy of these tags, as if you jump from h1 to h3, the hierarchy will break and is not recommended for on-page SEO.

 Each page should have only one h1 tag unless you use HTML5, which allows more.
-In simple terms, it means the process of improving your site to increase its visibility when people search for products or services related to your business on Google, Bing and other search engines.
+In simple terms, SEO means the process of improving your site to increase its visibility when people search for products or services related to your business on Google, Bing and other search engines.
 The higher the visibility of your pages in search results, the more likely you are to attract attention and attract potential and existing customers to your business.
-If you're preparing for a new digital marketing job and are looking for the most comprehensive and comprehensive list of online SEO interview questions and answers today, you've come to exactly the right place.
+If you're preparing for a new digital marketing job and are looking for the most comprehensive list of online SEO interview questions and answers today, you've come to exactly the right place.

 Many of these SEO interview questions and answers come directly from interview templates from my SEO agency, The Search Initiative.
 We've covered everything from the basics of digital marketing to some more advanced SEO interview questions and answers.
 Our goal was to cover all the SEO interview questions you're likely to get asked, but also to provide a resource for anyone who has questions about SEO.
-SEO stands for Search Engine Optimization Ans.
-SEO (search engine optimization) is a form of digital marketing in which a website is optimized so that Google decides that the website offers the best value to search engines and places the page at the top of search engine results.
+Search Engine Optimization (SEO) is a form of digital marketing in which a website is optimized so that Google decides that the website offers the best value to search engines and places the page at the top of search engine results.

 If that's your website or business, that means making more sales without high search engine marketing costs.
 Search engines are the workhorses of the world wide web.
 They allow search engines to find relevant information and web pages without needing to be a search engine marketing specialist or have technical knowledge.
 Google was founded in 1998 by Larry Page and Sergey Brin when they had a doctorate, D.